Nargol

-Nargol (also: Nargole) is a village located in the Indian state of Gujarat.
+Nargol, also known as Nargole, is a village located in the Indian state of Gujarat.
+It is a local center of religion, home to one of the largest and oldest Parsi fire temples, and is also considered the location at which Sahaja Yoga began in 1970.

 Geography

 Nargol is sited in Gujarat's southern region near the Maharashtra border.
 It lies about 150 km north from Mumbai and around 400 km from Ahmedabad on the Arabian Sea coast.
 The nearest town is Vapi, located about 25 km away.

 The Arabian Sea is to the West, Umargam to the south, separated by a river.
 To the southeast is Sanjan and to the North is Saronda.

 The countryside surrounding Nargol is typical Indian countryside dotted with small farmhouses.
 Around Nargol water buffalos swim in the rivers or sparsely populated quiet landscapes of dry savannah.
 The beaches are sandy, wide and isolated with a relatively large tidal range and strong tidal currents.

 Nargol beach is dotted with Casuarina trees and the waters have a population of sea turtles.
-The uncrowded beach is rarely visited by locals.
-It is an interesting holiday destination and sees a few tourists.
-The seaside is part of the Gulf of Khambhat, which has very cloudy waters with almost no visibility.
-This is possibly because of the large rivers that bring their runoff to the sea around the bay.
+The beach is not crowded is rarely visited by locals.The seaside is part of the Gulf of Khambhat, and has cloudy water.

 History

-Persians (Zoroastrians) were the first to land on the shores of Nargol.
-They spread south to Sanjan and north to Udvada.(source?)
+Persians (Zoroastrians) first entered India by landing in Nargol, and soon spread north to nearby Sanjan.
+Nargol was historically the mecca of Parsi people in India, and where they held their Zoroastrian sacred flame.
+In 1903, Rustom Taleyarkhan, a collector of customs, persuaded prominent Parsi families such as the Tatas and the Wadia family to help set up institutions such as schools, institutes, a library, a town hall, and a hospital.

+It continued to be prosperous until 1947, when an act passed that gave agricultural land to the tenants.
+This led a large swathe of the youth to leave town.
+The population has fallen from an estimated 2500-9000 Parsis at its height to just 55 in 1992.
+Many houses remain empty, and many traditional houses have since been replaced with modern concrete bungalows.

 Nargol has experienced problems with water scarcity and salinity.
+The town also faced issues with pollution from an industrial pipeline, which residents claim has been causing sickness.

-UNICEF made efforts to teach village leaders about issues concerning child survival and development.
+UNICEF worked to teach village leaders about issues concerning child survival and development.

-Jayesh G Baria was elected sarpanch in 2012.
-Yatinbhai Bhandari was elected in 2007.
-The current Sarpanch of Nargol is Sweety Ben Yatinbhai Bhandari(village head)in 2022.
-She is the wife of former Sarpanch Yatinbhai Bhandari.

-Gujarat government approved the 4000 crore Nargol port, followed by protests led by Baria for harming local fishermen.
-Baria wrote to the Gujarat Maritime Board to understand the plan for the port.
+Yatinbhai Bhandari was elected Sarpanch (head of the village) in 2007.
+Subsequently, in 2012, Jayesh G. Baria was elected sarpanch.
+In 2022, Bhandhari's wife Sweety Ben Yatinbhai Bhandari was elected Sarpanch.

+Since 1997, the Gujarat government has sought to build a port in Nargol.
+In 2021, they sought bids for a second time.
+However, locals protested, claiming the port would "destroy their livelihood" by using land with fruit orchards and large amounts of marine life.

+Nargol is slowly sinking due to rising sea levels.

 Economy

-Traditional small fishing boats patrol the coast in search of fish.

-Climate

-Nargol has a tropical climate with average monthly temperatures ranging between 28 °C and 33 °C year-round.

-Nargol is a small town with houses not visited by owners.
+One of Nargol's core revenue sources is fishing.
+A majority of its citizens depend on fishing foods such as Bombay duck, prawn, lobster, and pomfret.
+Nargol also possesses fruit orchards.